Sébastien Chabal: International career

 Although Chabal is primarily a back-row player, former France coach Bernard Laporte frequently used him as a lock.
 In a 2007 interview, Chabal said that Laporte called him just before the France squad was announced for the 2007 Rugby World Cup and told him, "I really want to pick you but to play second row."
 Chabal accepted Laporte's offer.

 At France's loss to England in the semi-final of the 2007 Rugby World Cup, Chabal was visibly distraught, as they failed to make it to the final.

 Chabal was not included in Les Bleus squad for the 2008 Six Nations Championship.
 He expressed a desire to continue to represent his country, and believed that omission from the June tour to Australia would indicate that he was out of reckoning for France's 2011 World Cup preparations.
 On 9 June 2008 he was recalled to the France squad for their Australian tour.
 He was selected in the French squad for the 2008 Autumn internationals.
 He was called once again for the 2009 Six Nations Championship.

 In May 2011 Chabal was left out of France's provisional 32-man squad for the 2011 Rugby World Cup.

 Other appearances

 In February 2012, Chabal made an appearance with Balmain Rugby Union from Sydney for one game against Petersham Rugby Club at ANZ Stadium.
 The game featured as a curtain raiser to the Round 1 Super Rugby game between the NSW Waratahs and Queensland Reds.
 Chabal's appearance created a media hype in both Australia and France.
 In the game, Chabal scored the last try for Balmain, winning 19–5.

 In January 2014, Chabal appeared in an advertising campaign for an online currency exchange company CurrencyFair as the "Currency Fairy".

-He is a member of the 'Champions for Peace' club, a group of more than 90 famous elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
-This group of top-level champions, wishes to make sport a tool for dialogue and social cohesion.
+He is a member of the 'Champions for Peace' club, a Monaco-based international organization with Prince Albert II as patron.
+The aim of the organisation is to make sport a tool for dialogue and social cohesion.